arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “What changed?”

-“About fifty years ago, a man named Zoonphilus was elected our ruler by the narrowest of margins.
+“About fifty years ago, a man named Philoteras was elected our ruler by the narrowest of margins.
 He lied all the time{#<sup>[c.f.](https://en.wikipedia.org/wiki/False_or_misleading_statements_by_Donald_Trump)</sup>#}, incessantly, about anything and everything.
 He never cared about the people and just cared about the glory and the power and the trappings of office.”

 “How did he get away with all that lying?”